Tpande123/Diabetes-Prediction-using-Machine-Learning/README.md

 ## Link to the datasets used: -

-The dataset sonar data.csv used here can be accessed via the link -> https://www.dropbox.com/s/uh7o7uyeghqkhoy/diabetes.csv?dl=0
+The dataset diabetes.csv used here can be accessed via the link -> https://www.dropbox.com/s/uh7o7uyeghqkhoy/diabetes.csv?dl=0